Tải xuống ứng dụng

 The wind whispered through the trees, rustling the colored leaves overhead.
 The air was cool, crisp, calm.
 No outside expectations.
 No elders watching from the shadows, scrutinizing every move.

-Just me, my breath, and the hum of chakra coursing through my body.
+Just him, his breath, and the hum of chakra coursing through his body.

-Around me, wooden post stood, each one scarred with countless marks—scuffs, dents, and slashes that converged toward the bullseye at the center.
+Around him, wooden posts stood, each one scarred with countless marks—scuffs, dents, and slashes that converged toward the bullseye at the center.

-Three hours had passed since I started, but it didn't feel it.
+Three hours had passed since Shisui started, but it didn't feel like it.
 The repetition, the rhythm, it was all automatic now.
 A blur of movement, of muscle memory.

 This was Uchiha Shurikenjutsu.
 Precision.
 Speed.
 Mastery.
 Not for show, but for battle.
-For the inevitable war I would be a part of, if it didn't end soon–if
+For the inevitable war Shisui would be a part of, if it didn't end soon—if.

-Chakra pulsed at the soles of my feet, and I leaped, propelling myself upwards toward the thick branches of the surrounding trees.
+Chakra pulsed at the soles of his feet, and he leaped, propelling himself upwards toward the thick branches of the surrounding trees.
 Higher.
 Higher until—

-My eyes remained closed, my body spinning in midair.
-I didn't need them for this.
+His eyes remained closed, his body spinning in midair.
+He didn't need them for this.

 Not anymore.